• Commercial Driver FAQs in New Mexico

 What are the general requirements for a CDL?

 If you are applying for a CDL in New Mexico, you must be at least 18 years old.
-However, in order to drive a commercial vehicle across state lines, you must be at least 21.
+However, in order to drive a commercial vehicle across state lines, you must be at least 21 years old.
 You must already have a valid Class D driver's license.
 Also, you must pass written and driving tests administered by the Motor Vehicle Division (MVD) with a score of at least 80%.
 Applicants must be in good physical health and complete a DOT health certification.

 Where can I receive training and take the tests for a CDL?